BreizhZut/GetAndCleanData_Assignment_UCR_HAR/README.md

 2. A script for performing the analysis: `run_analysis.R`
 3. A code book that describes the variables, the data, and any transformations or work performed to clean up the data called `CodeBook.md`

-Remark: the tidy data set provided here is separate in two file, since (1) one file should contains only the mean of each variable, (2) we stick to the organisation of the  original data, the subject id and Activity written as id should be kept separate as integers.
+Remark: the tidy data set provided here is separate in two file, since (1) one file should contain only the mean of each variable, (2) we stick to the organisation of the  original data, the subject id and Activity written as id should be kept separate as integers.

 ## Script `run_analysis.R`